 Known as the National Center for the Arts, Washington DC is home to the John F. Kennedy Center for the Performing Arts, where the National Symphony Orchestra, the Washington National Opera & the Washington Ballet perform.

 Home to a plethora of museums, there is something for everyone in Washington DC.
 The Smithsonian Institution boasts several museums, zoos, and botanical gardens.
 The National Zoo, in downtown Washington DC, is a favorite for families.
 The zoo is a rare treat in the middle of a major metropolitan area.

 The National Museum of Natural History, the National Museum of American History, The National Air and Space Museum are just a few of the many institutions along the National Mall.
 All within walking distance; purchasing a home in Washington DC ensures that everyone’s interests and hobbies are taken care of.

 School System in Washington DC

 The nation’s capital is home to one of the nation’s largest school districts.
 There are several options for young families to choose from when choosing to buy a home in Washington D.C.
 With a large number of charter schools and private schools, school choice options abound throughout the city.

 Higher education, on the community college level, as well as the university level, is abundant in Washington DC.
 Home to prestigious universities such as Georgetown, Johns Hopkins University School of Advanced International Studies & George Washington University, education options are available for the taking.
 The city is also known for its revolutionary medical research facilities, such as the Children’s National Medical Center.

 Washington DC is a wonder of a city.
 For our heroes, it’s a special city.
 Working with a Homes for Heroes specialist to buy or sell your home will save you money.
-It is an absolute honor to serve you through the process and thank you for your service by saving you some money.
+It is a honor to serve you through this process, and we thank you for your service by saving you money.